The Forbidden History of Heavenly Mother

 Initially, Inanna is the exalted queen, the beloved goddess of love, fertility, and light—essentially a dazzling persona figure, “praised, celebrated, revered, and admired by all.”
 (Wolkstein & Kramer, Inanna: Queen of Heaven and Earth, 1983)

-“the repressed, often frightening elements of the psyche.”
+Jung described the shadow as the collection of aspects we reject or hide, the repressed and often frightening elements of the psyche.
 (Jung, Aion: Researches into the Phenomenology of the Self, 1951)

 “I walk naked looking for the Mother… lost parts of myself… they are my treasures but I have to dig for them.”
 (Murdock, The Heroine’s Journey, 1990)